 Suburbs we build in

-Buildana works across five Western Sydney LGAs.
-Pick your suburb to see local feasibility notes, council process, soil class, and indicative cost ranges relevant to your block.
+Buildana works across 29 Sydney LGAs and 456+ suburbs.
+Pick a region to expand the list and see local feasibility notes, council process, soil class, and indicative cost ranges relevant to your block.

 Most R2 and R3 blocks above 450m² in Western Sydney are eligible if the parent dwelling has a clean separation envelope, side and rear setbacks meet the SEPP, and there's space for a parking bay.
 Heritage blocks, flood-prone land, and very narrow frontage lots sometimes need a DA pathway instead.
 We check your block in the first feasibility call.